 - The device is expensive for what’s it offering

 The name Razer Blade is quite popular among gamers.
-While being a well-known brand in the gaming world, they also face criticism for their overpriced products.
+While being a well-known brand in the gaming world, it also faces criticism for its overpriced products.

 However, you are sure to enjoy an uncompromised gaming experience, and the Razer Blade 15 is no exception.